Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 The relationship between blood glucose and your ability to lose weight sustainably is profound and often misunderstood.
 When blood sugar spikes occur, your body initiates a complex hormonal cascade that can sabotage even the most well-intentioned weight loss efforts.

-During a spike, glucose floods your system, triggering a massive insulin response.
+During a spike, glucose floods your system, triggering a significant insulin response.
 While this insulin works to clear glucose from your bloodstream, it also acts as a powerful fat-storage signal, essentially telling your body to stop burning fat and start storing it instead.

 This is why you might eat a seemingly healthy breakfast and find yourself gaining weight or unable to lose weight despite being in a caloric deficit.